 This Court issues this General Order, as one in a series of General Orders, in response to the ongoing spread of the Coronavirus Disease (COVID-19) in the Southern District of Ohio and elsewhere.
-There are approximately thirty-four million confirmed cases of COVID-19 throughout the United States, more than one million one hundred twenty thousand confirmed cases across Ohio, and of that total, over five hundred eighty-five thousand in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
+There have been approximately eighty million nine hundred thirty-eight thousand, nine hundred sixty-three confirmed cases of COVID-19 throughout the United States, more than two million six hundred ninety-seven thousand, fifty-eight total cases across Ohio, and of that total, over one million four hundred thirteen thousand, three hundred seventeen in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
 On March 13, 2020, the President declared a National Emergency relating to COVID-19, which remains in place as of the date of this Order.